Chapter 171: RETIREMENT STUDY COUNCIL

 The compensation of all employees of the Ohio retirement study council and other expenses of the council shall be paid upon vouchers approved by the director and the chairperson of the council.

 The public employees retirement system, state teachers retirement system, school employees retirement system, state highway patrol retirement system, and Ohio police and fire pension fund shall pay the annual expenses of the council.
 The council shall prepare and submit to the retirement boards on or before the thirtieth day of June of each year an itemized estimate of the amounts necessary to pay the expenses of the council during the following year.
 Such expenses shall be charged to and paid by each of the retirement systems in the same ratio as the assets of each system, as of the preceding January first, bear to the total assets of all five systems on that date.
+The systems shall pay the expenses required under this section by electronic funds transfer or any other method or device of electronic payment.

 The council shall establish policies and procedures for purchasing goods and services on a competitive basis and maintaining tangible personal property.
 The policies and procedures shall be designed to safeguard the use of funds received by the council.
 An audit performed under Chapter 117. of the Revised Code shall include a determination of the council's compliance with the policies and procedures.